 Question Page

-Does anyone have experience with competitive intelligence tools like Crayon or Klue?
+Do you have experience with competitive intelligence tools like Crayon or Klue?

 I've been investigating how we can do competitive intelligence, battlecards, etc. better and come across tools like Crayon and Klue.
 I like a lot of their thought leadership, but I don't understand the value proposition of why I would use such tools.
-Can anyone quantify the value they've gotten out of paying for such solutions rather than just using their best practices and creating your own artifacts for sales teams?
+Can you quantify the value they've gotten out of paying for such solutions rather than just using their best practices and creating your own artifacts for sales teams?

 2 Answers